Shoelace Knot Comparison

 - Although the Crossed Ian Knot seems secure, any small disturbance of the knot will see it virtually fall apart, so it ranks last for security.

-- Least secure is the Boat Shoe Knot, which is purely decorative and does not secure the ends.
+- Least secure are the Boat Shoe Knot, Moccasin Knot and Ian's Fast Moccasin Knot, all three of which are purely decorative and do not hold the sides of the shoe closed.

 Most Symmetrical Shoelace Knot